Commons: Beaver hunting in James Bay, Quebec, Canada

 Hunting wildlife territories in James Bay, Quebec; located in the northeastern part of Canada, provide an example of resources being effectively shared by a community.
 There is an extensive heritage of local customaries that are used to effectively regulate beaver hunting in the region.

 Allotment gardens in Stockholm

 In the Stockholm region, green spaces are predominantly owned and managed in either private or municipal forms, allotment gardens being the most common form.
 The system provide cultural ecosystem services to lot holders, as well as the offer of vegetables, fruits, and ornamental flowers.
 The majority of allotment land in Stockholm is owned by the local municipality, and leaseholds are set for extended periods of time (up to 25 years).
 The local allotment association makes the decisions about who gets land rights.
 Only residents of multifamily homes inside the municipality were permitted to sign contracts, signifying a commitment to the original goals of allotments, which were to enhance the health of city dwellers in outdoor settings.
 Land is organised and managed cooperatively; outside enterprises are not involved in any way.

+Irrigation system of Valencia, Spain

+L'Horta de València is a historic irrigated agricultural landscape surrounding the city of Valencia, Spain, characterized by long-standing institutions of collective resource management.
+Since the medieval period, farmers have shared and governed access to irrigation water through a network of acequias (canals) supplied by the Turia River.
+Water distribution, maintenance responsibilities, and dispute resolution are organized through autonomous yet highly interdependent irrigation communities, with conflicts adjudicated by the Tribunal de les Aigües de València (Water Tribunal of Valencia), an institution recognized by UNESCO as Intangible Cultural Heritage of Humanity.
+The system has been discussed in relation to common-pool resource governance, illustrating how locally developed rules, participatory decision-making, and collective monitoring can support long-term shared use of water resources.
+The irrigation system also supports a mosaic of fruit and vegetable cultivation in this dry and densely populated coastal region.

+Can Batlló Community Space in Barcelona, Spain

+Can Batlló is an example of an urban commons space which is self-managed by the neighbours of the community.
+Located on the grounds of an old textile factory, the community fought for the space to become an urban commons that benefits the people of the neighbourhood.
+Completed in 2016, the space is now home to 42 projects including: cooperatives benefiting social and environmental causes, recreation and arts activities, collective printing press, a children's playground, cooperative school, and restaurant focused on proximity.
+They operate through horizontal decision-making and aim to create a space that is a model of equity, non-discrimination, and mutual aid.
+This commons is an example of a community forging supportive relationships with local governments that support their interests and ability to effectively self-manage a commons for collective good.